memgraph/docs/docs/reference-guide/storage-modes.md

 ```

 It is forbidden to change the storage mode from `ON_DISK_TRANSACTIONAL` to any
-of the in-memory storage modes as the data might not fit in the RAM.
+of the in-memory storage modes while there is data in the database as it might
+not fit in the RAM.
+To change the storage mode to any of the in-memory storages,
+empty the instance and restart it.
+An empty database will start in the default
+storage mode (in-memory transactional).

 If you are running the Memgraph Enterprise Edition, you need to have
 [`STORAGE_MODE` permission](/reference-guide/auth-module.md) to change the